-Note that at this point the caps for $\{\Sigma_i\}$ only (possibly) intersect $\{\TT_i^c\}$ in the tower caps.
-Destroy the dual sphere factories: contract each $\Sigma_i$ along its caps and call this family of spheres $\{R_i\}$.
+Now consider parallel copies of the $\{T_i^c\}$ with bodies in $\partial M \times (0,1/6)$.
+At this point the caps of~$\{T_i^c\}$ only (possibly) intersect $\{\TT_i^c\}$ in the tower caps, and the body $T_i$ is geometrically dual to~$\TT_i^c$.
+Contract each~$T_i^c$ along its caps and call this family of spheres~$\{R_i\}$.
 Push all intersections with tower caps off the contraction.
-This produces more intersections among the tower caps of $\{\TT_i^c\}$.
-The family of dual spheres $\{R_i\}$ is then geometrically dual to the resulting $1$-storey capped towers $\{\mathcal{T}_i^c\}$ as desired.
-We show the end result of this procedure in Figure~\ref{fig:set12point5}.
+The family of dual spheres $\{R_i\}$ is then geometrically dual to the resulting $1$-storey capped towers $\{\mathcal{T}_i^c\}$, as desired. \end{proof}